The dry tax rate rises to 26% of a second rental home, which is the new rate on rental income due from 1 January 2024.

 New rules also for real estate brokers and managers of electronic rental portals who, when paying the owner, will always have to act, as tax withholding agents, withholding tax of 21% as an advance payment regardless of the tax regime adopted by the beneficiary.

 The agency also sets rules for non-resident brokers.
 Individuals residing in a different EU country who do not have a permanent establishment in Italy can fulfill the obligations directly or appoint a tax representative in Italy.
-Non-EU entities that have a permanent establishment in one of the EU Member States fulfill their obligations through the permanent establishment and, failing that, must appoint a tax representative.
+Non-EU entities that have a permanent establishment in one of the EU Member States fulfill their obligations through the permanent establishment and, in the absence of this, must appoint a tax representative.

 Short-term rentals, the crisis arrives: the green light from the regions to the mandatory anti-evasion identification code for landlords